kevinpopo/contactApp/Instructions.md

 Then run “npm start”.
 Both the frontend and the backend will start on the http://localhost:3000 address.

 ## Technical choices.
-1.Vue framework
+1. Vue framework
-2.Element component library
+2. Element component library
-3.webpack
+3. webpack

 IDE is ATOM

 ## Possible future improvements
-1.The column of ContactCount is unable to sort.
+1. The column of ContactCount is unable to sort.
 Backend sql doesn't support sorting by ContactCount.
-2.For now the frontend lacks of user guidance and false hints.
+2. For now the frontend lacks of user guidance and false hints.

 ## Strategy to track user actions and detect anomalies when in production
 Recording all the requests that triggered by the user and generate a log file.